 The detachable-bar design might be a small surprise for individual growers to enjoy the DIY time, while it is tough work for commercial growers because you will need to install hundreds of bars after receiving the lights.

 Consequently, FC series and FC-E series have different applicability.

-FC-E Series: High yield, high quality required; for individual grower scale or small commercial scale; for people with a limited budget.
+FC-E Series: High yield, the high quality required; for individual grower scale or small commercial scale; for people with a limited budget.